aashan10/php-demo/docs/07-database-models.md

 Models are classes that represent a single table in your database.
 They are located in the `src/Models` directory and should extend the `App\Models\AbstractModel`.

-### Creating a Model

-To create a model, you need to define the class and set the static `$tableName` property.
+The only requirement for a model class is to define the static `$tableName` property.

 ```php
 // src/Models/User.php